onzfonz/comp227/src/content/6/en/part6a.md

 }
 ```

-Reducer is never supposed to be called directly from the application's code.
+While `counterReducer` is a function, we are never supposed to call any reducer directly from our code.
-Reducer is only given as a parameter to the `createStore` function which creates the store:
+Instead, we pass the reducer into the older `createStore` function [(for now)](#a-notice-about-the-use-of-createstore),
+which will handle calling the function:

 ```js
 import { createStore } from 'redux'